-• Students may, while in school or in a school-sponsored activity, on a school bus, or on school property, possess and self-administer an asthma inhaler, EpiPen or other emergency drug dispensed to the student by a prescription of a health practitioner pertaining to the students' asthma or other airway-constricting disease or which otherwise may be needed by the student on an emergency basis.
+• Students may, while in school or in a school-sponsored activity, on a school bus, or on school property, possess and self-administer

-- Any student who self-administers the above described medication must have a prior written order from the student's health care provider (Permission to Self-Carry/Administer Medication form) and, if the student is a minor, the prior written approval of the student's parent or guardian. - If a health care provider deems that a child must carry medication, a student who seeks to possess and administer medication as set forth above must obtain written verification from the student's health-care provider confirming that the student has the knowledge and skills to safely possess and self-administer the medication.
+- an asthma inhaler, EpiPen or other emergency drug dispensed to the student by a prescription of a health practitioner pertaining to the students' asthma or other airway-constricting disease or which otherwise may be needed by the student on an emergency basis. - Any student who self-administers the above described medication must have a prior written order from the student's health care provider (Permission to Self-Carry/Administer Medication form) and, if the student is a minor, the prior written approval of the student's parent or guardian. - If a health care provider deems that a child must carry medication, a student who seeks to possess and administer medication as set forth above must obtain written verification from the student's health-care provider confirming that the student has the knowledge and skills to safely possess and self-administer the medication.
 Such written statements must be provided annually.
-The school nurse shall assess the student's ability to demonstrate the skill level necessary to ensure proper and effective use of the medication (s) in school.
+The school nurse shall assess the student's ability to demonstrate the skill level necessary to ensure proper and effective use of the medication(s) in school.
 The Contract for Self-Administration of Medication must also be completed. - The school nurse will notify all appropriate personnel when such exceptions are granted, including bus drivers.
 Back-up medications must be kept in the health suite. - A student may be subject to disciplinary action if the student does not use the medication in a safe and proper manner. - The health care provider's order must be maintained in the student's educational file at his/her school.

-ALL OTHER MEDICATIONS: When a student is taking a prescribed medication, parents/guardians should make every effort to arrange for
+ALL OTHER MEDICATIONS: When a student is taking a prescribed medication, parents/guardians should make every effort to arrange for the medicine to be taken outside of the school day.
+However, there are occasions when it is determined by a health care provider that a student

-INCLEMENT WEATHER POLICY: Any change from the normal school schedule because of inclement weather will be communicated through the school system's mass communication system, email, text message, Twitter, Facebook, and on radio and television broadcasts.
+INCLEMENT WEATHER POLICY: Any change from the normal school operating schedule because of inclement weather will be communicated through the school system's mass communication system, email, text message, Twitter, Facebook, and provided to radio and television broadcasts.
 In addition, changes will be listed on the Harford County Public Schools website at www.hcps.org.
 No telephone calls or media announcements will be made when schools are operating on a normal schedule.